When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: Does the use of introduce self-bias?

 \section{Does the use of \llmbench introduce self-bias?}

-This section investigates the self-bias inherent in the \llmbench paradigm, where models generate a test set and evaluate their own outputs.
-To generate our dataset, we employed the prompt proposed by \citet{pombal2025zeroshotbenchmarkingframeworkflexible} in their \llmtest framework.
-This prompt instructs the models to generate source-reference text pairs covering diverse topics and varying in length (See \cref{sec:prompt_setup} for more details).
+We investigate self-bias using machine translation, where source and target languages can be precisely controlled.
+To generate our benchmark data, we employ the high-quality prompt proposed by \citet{pombal2025zeroshotbenchmarkingframeworkflexible} in their \llmbench framework.
+This prompt explicitly controls for diversity and quality by instructing models to generate source-reference text pairs covering diverse topics, varying in length and complexity, and targeting different styles (see Appendix~\Cref{sec:prompt_setup} for details).
+Despite these explicit controls, we find that self-bias persists due to implicit model-specific features in the generated texts.

-\Cref{tab:self_across_languages} quantifies the self-bias for Gemini-2.5-pro, GPT-4.1, and Claude-Opus-4 for the XX${\rightarrow}$En direction.
-In our framework, a negative bias score indicates preferential treatment.
-The consistently negative diagonal scores confirm that \textbf{these models systematically favor their own translations} in four different \textsc{xx-en} language directions, except Gemini-2.5-Pro on Kurdish to English translation.
+\Cref{tab:self_across_languages} quantifies self-bias for Gemini-2.5-pro, GPT-4.1, and Claude-Opus-4 across XX${\rightarrow}$En directions.
+In our framework, a negative bias score indicates that a model ranks itself more favorably than its peers do.
+The consistently negative diagonal scores confirm that \textbf{these models systematically favor their own outputs} across four language directions---except Gemini on Kurdish$\to$English.
+We hypothesize that this exception arises because Kurdish is a relatively higher-resource language compared to Bemba, Aymara, and Luo, leading to more diverse and less model-specific source text generation (further analyzed in \Cref{sec:pitall_src_only_gen}).

-To understand what contributes to self-bias in \llmbench, we examine the self-bias of LLM-as-a-test and \llmeval as distinct components.
-We conducted an ablation study presented in \Cref{fig:ablation_benchmark_tesset} which isolates the impact of \llmtest, where models generate test sets for a fixed external metric (MetricX) and \llmbench, where the model acts as an evaluator on the Flores test set. \textbf{Both setups result in measurable self-bias}.
-The \llmbench setting shows a larger self-bias than the \llmtest, which suggests that using an LLM both as a generator and evaluator can result in a compounding effect.

-\paragraph{Where does the self-bias stem from?} The simultaneous generation of source texts and reference translations, as proposed in \cite{pombal2025zeroshot}, could result in two distinct types of biases: a model's inherent stylistic ``dialect'' in the source language, and a translatability bias where the model generates source sentences it already knows it can translate well.

-When generating both src+ref texts, the LLM might generate texts that it knows how to translate, avoiding source texts for which it lacks confident translation mappings.
-We confirm this translatability bias by assessing translation quality using MetricX-QE for LLM-generated test sets under two scenarios: src-only and src+ref.
-As \Cref{fig:ablation_translation_quality} illustrates, src+ref generation consistently yielded superior translation performance for both Bemba$\to$English and Aymara$\to$English.
-This strongly supports our hypothesis that \textbf{co-generation introduces a significant confounding variable, essentially tailoring the source material to the model's translation strengths.}